 In Fig. 2, the 3d-plots of WDF are provided to visualize the impact of the parameter a.
 As the value of a increases, the extreme points of WDF tend to merge.
-When a = 1 there exist 5 maxima, equal to the number of clusters.
-On the other hand, when a = 10, the three maxima corresponding to the 3 closest clusters previously identified merge to just one.
+When a = 1there are five maxima, equal to the number of clusters.
+On the other hand, when a = 10, the three maxima corresponding to the three closest clusters previously identified merge to a single one.

-The most important feature of the proposed density function is that it is not necessary to scan the entire dataset to obtain a fitness for a specific object.
+The most important feature of the proposed density function is that it is not necessary to scan the entire dataset to obtain a fitness value for a specific object.
 In particular, the computation of WDF is the well studied Computational Geometry Orthogonal Range Search Problem.
 Numerous Computational Geometry techniques have been proposed to address this problem.
 All these techniques employ a preprocessing stage at which they construct a data structure storing the patterns.
 This data structure allows them to answer range queries fast.
 In Table 1 the computational complexity of various such approaches is summarized.
-In detail, for applications of very high dimensionality, data structures like the Multidimensional Binary Tree [21]. and Bentley and Maurer [7] seem more suitable.
+In detail, for applications of very high dimensionality, data structures like the Multidimensional Binary Tree [22], and Bentley and Maurer [7] seem more suitable.
 On the other hand, for low dimensional data with a large number of points the approach of Alevizos [3] appears more attractive.

-Evolutionary Clustering under 3 the WDF
+3 Evolutionary Clustering under the WDF Objective Function

-Objective Function

 Evolutionary algorithms (EAs) have their roots in the stochastic search methods scientific domain, and try to mimic the natural biological evolution process.
-Utilizing the principle of survival of the fittest they try to evolve an initial population of potential solutions to obtain a globally optimal result.
-In this paper, from the broad field of EAs we employ Differential Evolution [26].
-Of course our approach can be applied using any EA.
+Utilizing the principle of survival of the fittest they try to evolve an